czirakim/create-netscaler-vip/README.md

 <br>In the vars file (group_vars/localVPX/vars) you have to define your tla name and the ip of th vip, the service type of the vip and the port , the server ip's.
 <br>It was written to create content-switched vips but all modules have tags , so you can run any of them if you want only to create a server, service , lb vserver.
 <br>When you run it you also need to specify the state(present/absent) of each part of the vip.
 Using absent you can remove any part of thw vip.
 You can also remove the whole vip if you want.
 <br>The process of creating a vip needs 2 steps.
-So you needs the run the script twice.
+So you need the run the script twice.
 This is because in the first step using a jinja template a svg file is created  and used in the step2 for binding the services to the lb vserver.
 <br>So step1 creates everything , but it can not bind the services to the lb vserver.
 Step2 it binds the services to the lb vserver.
 <br>You can also remove the vip.
-This is also is a 2 step process as you need to remove the cs vserver first (step1) and then you can remove all the other parts.
+This is also a 2 step process as you need to remove the cs vserver first (step1) and then you can remove all the other parts.

 ## Installation